minziran/Distributed-System-Principle/Assignment2/Readme.md

 ***Broker Election***

-One of signifocant features of zookeeper is its election mechanism.
+One of significant features of zookeeper is its election mechanism.
 The result is illustrated in Fig 5.

   ![brokerElectionBM](./Pictures/brokerElection.jpg)